Dore Copper, high-grade #copper/#gold in #Quebec

 McEwen Mining’s Los Azules in Argentina was discovered in 2007, and Regulus Resources’ AntaKori in Peru was discovered in 2012 but is pre-PEA a dozen years later.
 NGEX’s Los Helados/Chile– 2008, Lundin Mining’s Josemaria/Chile– 2006, Solaris’ Warintza/Ecuador– 2000…

-S&P Global Intelligence has a famous chart, see below –> Look at the dearth of Major discoveries in the past decade!
+S&P Global Intelligence has a famous chart, see above –> Look at the absence of Major discoveries in the past decade!
 What does this mean for supply in the 2030s-40s?
 It’s truly alarming.
 In the 34-yr. period from 1990-2023 there was an average of 7 discoveries per year, and 9.4/yr. from 1990-2013, but just 1.4/yr. from 2014-2023.
-Have there been any BIG discoveries in 2024?

 This is a huge problem with no simple answers.
 In addition to new power plants & EVs, data centers are a surprisingly large user of Cu.
 Others include robotics, 5G/6G telecom, and “smart cities.”
 Global demand is growing at 3%/yr., which doesn’t seem so bad until one looks at long-term supply prospects.

 Among the top Cu-producing countries are the DRC, China, Russia & Indonesia.
 Some of the world’s largest undeveloped Cu projects are in Pakistan, Mongolia, Indonesia, the Philippines, Zambia & Russia.
-What could go wrong?
+What could possibly go wrong?

 Top producing countries #1 & #2 are Chile & Peru, but reading my opening paragraphs tells the tale of S. America — projects take a long, long time to commercialize.
 And, even if major new assets come online reasonably on time, much of the output is headed to China and “the East.”